5 Best React Product Tour Libraries for Onboarding UX (2024)

 introjs-screenshot

-Intro.js has 22k stars on Github, it’s actively developed, and has an ecosystem of 102 contributors.
-It’s written in a mashup of languages—HTML, TypeScript, JavaScript, CSS, etc. As of April 2023 when I drafted this article, it had 318k downloads per month, and it’s still being actively developed (the latest pull request was from 3 weeks ago).
+Intro.js has 22k stars on Github, is actively developed, and has an ecosystem of 102 contributors.
+It’s written in a mashup of languages—HTML, TypeScript, JavaScript, CSS, etc. As of April 2023, when I drafted this article, it had 318k downloads per month, and it’s still being actively developed (the latest pull request was from three weeks ago).

-It’s AGPL-licensed and open-source so that you can fork their codebase for your open-source, personal, or non-commercial hobbyist projects, but if you’re using Intro.js for a commercial project, you need to purchase a paid version, and fees range from $9.99 to $299 for a lifetime license, depending on your application’s scale and the quality of support you want.
+It’s AGPL-licensed and open-source, so you can fork their codebase for your open-source, personal, or non-commercial hobbyist projects.
+Still, if you’re using Intro.js for a commercial project, you need to purchase a paid version, and fees range from $9.99 to $299 for a lifetime license, depending on your application’s scale and the quality of support you want.

 2. React Joyride